Unboxed-Software/solana-course/content/token22-metadata.md

 ```
 ## 1. Create Helpers

 Before we delve into the core functionality of our NFT lab, we need a couple of helpers for uploading NFT metadata.
-Specifically, we need a helper function we can call that will take the metadata we want to exist off-chain and upload said metadata, returning the location of that metadata as a URI.
+Specifically, we need a helper function we can call that will take the metadata we want to exist off-chain and upload it to some storage provider, returning the location of that metadata as a URI, and another one that will initialize a Solana key pair and return it so we can use this key pair for signing transactions and interacting with the Solana blockchain.

 If you are on the starter branch, you will find a file called `src/helper.ts`.
 The first thing you will notice inside it is a few imports; let's talk about them: